kubeflow/pipelines/samples/ibm-samples/watson/README.md

 * An S3 cloud storage

-Watson Machine Learning service loads datasets from S3 cloud storage and stores models and other artifacts to S3 cloud storage.
+Watson Machine Learning service loads datasets from S3 cloud storage and stores model outputs and other artifacts to S3 cloud storage.
 Users can use any S3 cloud storage they already preserve.
 Users can also create a S3 cloud storage with `IBM Cloud Object Storage` service by following this [link](https://console.bluemix.net/catalog/services/cloud-object-storage).

 Collect the `endpoint`, `access_key_id` and `secret_access_key` fields from the service credentials for the S3 cloud storage.
 Create the service credentials first if not existed.
-To ensure generating HMAC credentials, specify the following in the Add Inline Configuration Parameters field: {"HMAC":true}
+To ensure generating HMAC credentials, specify the following in the `Add Inline Configuration Parameters` field: `{"HMAC":true}`.

-Create two buckets, one for storing the train datasets and one for storing the model outputs.
+Create two buckets, one for storing the train datasets and model source codes, and one for storing the model outputs.

 * Set up access credentials